Kianmhz/GooseRelayVPN/README.md

 ## Increase capacity with multiple deployments (recommended)

 The **~20,000 calls/day quota applies per Google account**, not per deployment or project — all deployments under the same account share one quota pool.
 The client polls about once per second when idle, so a single deployment can sustain steady use, but heavy days hit the cap.
 Real-time apps like **Telegram or X can drain the quota within a few hours** due to constant polling.
-To go beyond that, deploy `Code.gs` across **different Google accounts** and put all the Deployment IDs into `script_keys`.
+To go beyond that, deploy `Code.js` across **different Google accounts** and put all the Deployment IDs into `script_keys`.

 > ⚠️ **Label every deployment with the Google account it lives under.** The client scales its concurrency (4 poll workers per "bucket") by **distinct account labels**, not by deployment count — because Apps Script's per-second concurrency cap is also per-account.
 Two deployments under the same account share one quota and one bucket; two deployments under different accounts give you two buckets.